Boise, Idaho: 2020 census

-2010 Census
+2010 census

-As of the census of 2010, there were 205,671 people, 85,704 households, and 50,647 families residing in the city.
+As of the 2010 census, there were 205,671 people, 85,704 households, and 50,647 families residing in the city.
 The population density was 2591.6 PD/sqmi.
 There were 92,700 housing units at an average density of 1168.1 /mi2.
 The city's racial makeup was 89.0% White, 1.5% African American, 0.7% Native American, 3.2% Asian, 0.2% Pacific Islander, 2.5% from other races, and 3.0% from two or more races.
 Hispanic or Latino people of any race were 7.1% of the population.

 There were 85,704 households, of which 29.6% had children under the age of 18 living with them, 44% were married couples living together, 10% had a woman householder with no husband present, 4.5% had a man householder with no wife present, and 41% were non-families.
 31% of all households were made up of individuals, and 8.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.36 and the average family size was 3.

 The median age in the city was 35.
 23% of residents were under the age of 18; 11% were between the ages of 18 and 24; 29% were from 25 to 44; 26% were from 45 to 64; and 11% were 65 years of age or older.
 The city's gender makeup was 49% men and 51% women.

 Economy

 Boise is the headquarters for several major companies, such as Boise Cascade LLC, Albertsons, J.R.
 Simplot Company, Lamb Weston, Idaho Pacific Lumber Company, Idaho Timber, WinCo Foods, Bodybuilding.com, and Clearwater Analytics.
 Other major industries are headquartered in Boise or have large manufacturing facilities present.
 The state government is one of the city's largest employers.

 The area's largest private, locally based, publicly traded employer is Micron Technology.
 Others include IDACORP, Inc., the parent company of Idaho Power, Idaho Bancorp, Boise, Inc., American Ecology Corp., and PCS Edventures.com Inc.

-Technology investment and the high-tech industry have become increasingly important to the city, with businesses including Hewlett Packard, Cradlepoint, Healthwise, Bodybuilding.com, ClickBank, Crutial.com, and MarkMonitor.
+Technology investment and the high-tech industry have become increasingly important to the city, with businesses including Hewlett-Packard, Cradlepoint, Healthwise, Bodybuilding.com, ClickBank, Crucial.com, and MarkMonitor.
 The call center industry is also a major source of employment.
 There are over 20 call centers in the city employing more than 7,000 people, including WDSGlobal, Electronic Data Systems, Teleperformance, DirecTV, Taos, and T-Mobile.

 Varney Air Lines, founded by Walter Varney in 1926, was formed in Boise, though headquartered at Pasco, Washington due to its more attractive prospects and increased economic support in Washington.
 The original airmail contract was from Pasco to Elko, Nevada, with stops in Boise in both directions.
 Varney Air Lines is the original predecessor company of present-day United Airlines, which still serves the city at the newly renovated and upgraded Boise Airport.

 Top employers

-According to Boise Valley Economic Partnership, the top private employers in the city are:
+According to the City of Boise 2023 Annual Comprehensive Report, the top employers in the city are: